XtinaJohnson/largest_prod_grid_docs/docs/source/impl.rst

   Gets the kth "antidiagonal" for the given table.

-   :param table: A multidimensional array.
+   :param numpy.ndarray table: A multidimensional array.
-   :param k: The index of the antidiagonal band to be extracted (similar to that for NumPy's ``diagonal`` method).
+   :param int k: The index of the antidiagonal band to be extracted (similar to that for NumPy's ``diagonal`` method).
-   :type table: numpy.ndarray
-   :type k: int
    :return: The list of products from every antidiagonal of the table.
    :rtype: list[int]